maersdal/coffi/README.md

 22, you should consider these other options.

 ## JVM vs Native Image Benchmarks
+Goal is to stay as fast or faster as `ae3e38a449c88b998db98b0d4bffa9908dea1c79` which is the fork point from the original repo.

 Benchmarks comparing the identical AOT-compiled Clojure program on the JVM and as a GraalVM native image, both calling C through coffi, live in [BENCHMARKS.md](BENCHMARKS.md) — methodology, machine calibration, full